IT COULDN'T HAPPEN TO ME

 Why did I stay with him?

-I used to drive past a domestic violence center, but I never stopped--wasn't that for women who were bruised and bleeding?
+I used to drive past a domestic violence center in a nearby town, but I never entered--wasn't that for women who were bruised and bleeding?

 Driving ragefully: it got worse toward the end.
 Once we were heading to Woods Hole, and I said or did the "wrong" thing, and he told me he was going to kill us both, drive us into a tree.
 He sped up, onto the shoulder--I felt and heard that buzzing friction of pavement designed to let drivers know they're going off the road.
 I was terrified.

-That was the end for me--I told him I wanted a divorce, and this time I meant it.
+Sometimes there is an actual incident that tells you you've had enough.
+There is also a cumulation of everything that has happened all along.
+That day of road rage was the end for me--I told him I wanted a divorce, and this time I meant it.
 When his ex-wife's father heard, he called me and said, "He's left a lot of wreckage in his wake."

 I went to that domestic violence center I'd passed so many times, and found loving support.
 The women there really helped me realize emotional battering is as bad as any other kind.
 I wish the courts and our society would recognize that emotional and psychological abuse leaves scars which, although you can't see them, are just as terrible and deep.